Reptile: Cognition

-Reptiles are generally considered less intelligent than mammals and birds.
+Reptiles were traditionally considered less intelligent on average than mammals and birds, but this is increasingly suspected to be the result of poor methodologies in past research and overreliance on brain size as indicators of intelligence rather than a genuine trait of reptiles.
 The size of their brain relative to their body is much less than that of mammals, the encephalization quotient being about one tenth of that of mammals, though larger reptiles can show more complex brain development.
 Larger lizards, like the monitors, are known to exhibit complex behavior, including cooperation and cognitive abilities allowing them to optimize their foraging and territoriality over time.
 Crocodiles have relatively larger brains and show a fairly complex social structure.
 The Komodo dragon is even known to engage in play, as are turtles, which are also considered to be social creatures, and sometimes switch between monogamy and promiscuity in their sexual behavior.
 One study found that wood turtles were better than white rats at learning to navigate mazes.
 Another study found that giant tortoises are capable of learning through operant conditioning, visual discrimination and retained learned behaviors with long-term memory.
 Sea turtles have been regarded as having simple brains, but their flippers are used for a variety of foraging tasks (holding, bracing, corralling) in common with marine mammals.

 There is evidence that reptiles are sentient and able to feel emotions including anxiety and pleasure.